elemwave/website/README.md

 ## How to use custom CSS

 - Here is the [documentation](/Docs/customCSS.md) about how a custom CSS can be used in the project.

+## How to update the gems and fix vulnerabilities

+- Here is the [documentation](/Docs/updategems.md) about how you can update the gems in the [gemfile.lock](/Gemfile.lock) file.